315+ Telescopes Ranked

 Aftermarket Accessory Recommendations

-If you’ve purchased or acquired a Celestron SkyProdigy 130 for whatever reason, there are some additional accessories we’d recommend to get the most out of your experience with it.
+If you’ve purchased or acquired a Celestron SkyProdigy 130 for whatever reason, there are some additional accessories I’d recommend to get the most out of your experience with it.
 Namely, an extra eyepiece: a 6mm Goldline eyepiece such as the one sold by SVBONY.
 This will provide 108x, a more suitable magnification for the Moon and planets than the mere 65x with the included 10mm.

 Another useful item might be a power supply.
 There are a lot of options out there, but something like the TalentCell 600Mah battery and a male-to-male power adapter to connect it is a good solution.
 You can attach it to the tripod legs with the fastener of your choice or let it rest on the tripod spreader.